giampaolo/psutil/docs/index.rst

 ====

 * Q: Why do I get :class:`AccessDenied` for certain processes?
-* A: This may happen when you query processess owned by another user, especially on macOS (see `issue #883`_) and Windows.
+* A: This may happen when you query processes owned by another user, especially on macOS (see `issue #883`_) and Windows.
   Unfortunately there's not much you can do about this except running the Python process with higher privileges.